Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Eligible Containers

-- Plastic bottles (up to 3 litres)
+- Plastic bottles (smaller than 3 litres)

 Containers must be empty, undamaged, and